BrickCraftDream/Shining-Mask-stuff/ble-protocol.md

 -----------------------------------------------------------------
 ### Responses:
-#### All responses are sent on the notification handle and their last byte is always plus `0x01`
+#### All responses are sent on the notification handle and their last byte is always plus `0x01` regardless of any previous calculation
 - ### `REOKOK`:
   - Description: Confirms that the mask has recieved and processed the image packet
   - Hex of the ASCII name: `52454F4B4F4B`
+  - arguments:
-  - arguments: 2 bytes for the ID of the currently uploading image, 1 byte telling if it's a bitmap or an image (`0x00` if bitmap and 0x01 if image), padding up to 15 bytes, 1 byte for the current packet index with an offset of 1 (it starts to count at `0x01` instead of `0x00`) plus the above mentioned `0x01` (so for packet index `0x50` it would return `0x52`) (I will not mention the addition of that extra byte again, as it's already said above and here)
+    - 2 bytes for the ID of the currently uploading image
+    - 1 byte for telling if it's a bitmap or an image (`0x00` if bitmap and 0x01 if image)
+    - padding up to 15 bytes
+    - 1 byte for the current packet index with an offset of 1 (it starts to count at `0x01` instead of `0x00`) plus the above mentioned `0x01` (so for packet index `0x50` it would return `0x52`)

 - ### `DATCPOK`
   - Description: Confirms the recieving of the unix timecode
   - Hex of the ASCII name: `44415443504F4B`
+  - arguments:
-  - arguments: 2 bytes for the two most significant bytes of the unix timecode sent by the [`DATCP`](#datcp) command
+    - 2 bytes for the two most significant bytes of the unix timecode sent by the [`DATCP`](#datcp) command

 - ### `DATOK`
   - Description: Confirms the start of the image upload for the specific image id
   - Hex of the ASCII name: `444154534f4b`
+  - arguments:
-  - arguments: 2 bytes for the image id, 1 byte to tell wether it's an image or a bitmap
+    - 2 bytes for the image id
+    - 1 byte to tell wether it's an image or a bitmap

 - ### `PLAYOK`
   - Description: Confirms that the [`PLAY`](#play) command was executed on the mask